 Understanding “out for delivery”

-This status update is a good sign, but it's not a guarantee that your package will arrive that day.
+This package status update is a good sign, but it's not a guarantee that your package will arrive that day.
 Factors like bad weather conditions, traffic jams, or confusing address information can all delay your delivery time.

 What’s the difference between “in transit” and “out for delivery”?

 For example, the picture above tracks a package that Routific ordered from an online store based in Gloversville, NY, for delivery to our offices in Vancouver, Canada.
 The delivery service was UPS, and we tracked our order using the Shop app.
-Thanks to the wonders of barcode scanning, we can trace the journey in great detail:
+Thanks to the wonders of barcode scanning, we can trace the logistics process in great detail:

-- The package was scanned in at UPS in Gloversville at 3:39PM on December 6.
+The package was scanned in at UPS in Gloversville at 3:39PM on December 6.
 It left for the nearby town of Latham an hour later, and got its arrival scan there at 5:32PM.

-- A bunch of people must have worked overnight, because by 6:37AM the next morning it was at the UPS Worldport distribution center in Louisville, Kentucky.
+A bunch of people must have worked overnight, because by 6:37AM the next morning it was at the UPS Worldport distribution center in Louisville, Kentucky.

-- From there it was a flight to Seattle, where the package was scanned in at 4:38PM.
+From there it was a flight to Seattle, where the package was scanned in at 4:38PM.

 All this time, our package was “on the way” or in transit.
 Those are some super-speedy handling and transit times!